abdo-abaco/Advanced_lane_lines/README.md

 ####  The camera matrix and distortion coefficients are now used on the first frame of the video.

-'advancedlanes.py' line 79 applies the distortion correction.
+'advancedlanes.py' line #79 applies the distortion correction.
 ![alt text][image2]

 ### Step:2 Obtaining Binary Image extracting lane lines
-#### Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

- Apply color binary transforms and threshold to extract lane lines
-* Use color transforms, gradients, etc., to create a thresholded binary image.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+#### We extract the lane lines by performing a color-space transform from RGB to HLS to obtain the L and S channels then applying a sobel filter, in the x direction, to the L channel, thresholding, and adding both channels.

+lines #14 through #38 in `advancedlanes.py` shows the steps taken for this pipeline.

 ![alt text][image3]